Oil prices edge higher as global demand reignites inflation worries

 Susannah Streeter, head of money and markets at Hargreaves Lansdown, said: “Concerns about tight supplies are fuelling the rise in oil prices, reigniting worries about inflation and the need for interest rates to stay higher for longer.

-“Brent crude has swept past 97 US dollars a barrel as the effect of Saudi Arabia and Russia’s extended production cuts takes hold and data shows a faster than expected drawdown of crude stocks in the US.
+“Brent crude has swept past $97 a barrel as the effect of Saudi Arabia and Russia’s extended production cuts takes hold and data shows a faster than expected drawdown of crude stocks in the US.

 “Despite slowing economies in Europe and fragility in China, global demand for oil for now continues to ramp up, to meet the seemingly insatiable needs for transportation, power generation and other petrochemical activities.

-“The psychologically important milestone of 100 US dollars a barrel is in sight, which is prompting concerns about higher energy costs being passed on by companies in the form of higher prices.”
+“The psychologically important milestone of $100 a barrel is in sight, which is prompting concerns about higher energy costs being passed on by companies in the form of higher prices.”

 Last week, the Bank of England voted to keep interest rates unchanged for the first time in almost two years.